Can we use heavy nuclei to detect relic neutrinos?: Abstract

 \section{Abstract}

-{Recent analysis of the viability of solid state-based relic neutrino detectors has revealed the fundamental necessity for the use of heavy, $A>100$, $\beta$-decayers as neutrino targets.
+Recent analysis of the viability of solid state-based relic neutrino detectors has revealed the fundamental necessity for the use of heavy, $A>100$, $\beta$-decayers as neutrino targets.
 Of all heavy isotopes, $\Tm$ and $\Sm$ stand out for their sufficiently low decay energies, reasonable half-life times and stable daughter nuclei.
 However, the crucial bit of information, that is the soft neutrino capture cross-section is missing for both isotopes.
 The main reason for that is a particular type of $\beta$-decay, which precludes a simple link between the isotope's half-life time and the neutrino capture rate.
-Here we propose an experimental method to bypass this difficulty and obtain the capture cross-section of a soft neutrino by a given isotope from the isotope's $\beta$-spectrum.}
+In light of the necessity for a reliable estimate of the capture rate --- unimpeded by potentially devastating theoretical uncertainties --- prior to using the isotope in a full-scale experiment, we propose an experimental method to bypass this difficulty and obtain the capture cross-section of a soft neutrino by a given isotope from the isotope's $\beta$-spectrum.